EricMichaelSmith/Ideas/README.md

-SubwayOptimization
+Ideas
 ==================

+Testing repository for various projects.

-Attempt to find an optimum subway line arrangement given a density map and a weighting metric
+SubwayOptimization: Attempt to find an optimum subway line arrangement given a density map and a weighting metric